 Many conservation officers specialise in one area of work such as paintings, fossils or furniture.
 Others work with a wider range of objects.
 You could be:

-- examining objects to assess the nature of the material they are made of
+examining objects to assess the type of material they are made of

-- looking for the symptoms and causes of decay and damage
+looking for signs and the causes of decay and damage

-- estimating the costs and time needed for the proposed work
+estimating the costs and time needed for the work to be done

-- carrying out work to stop items decaying and rotting
+carrying out work to stop the condition of items deteriorating

-- advising on the correct conditions of heat, light and humidity needed to preserve objects in good condition
+advising on the correct conditions of heat, light and humidity needed to keep objects in good condition

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 The starting salary for museum conservation officers is usually around £20,000 to £25,000 a year.
 Experienced conservation officers earn around £25,000 to £31,000 a year.
 Senior managers and heads of conservation can earn up to around £55,000 a year.

 In museums and galleries you work regular hours in a studio or laboratory.